RepetitionCurse: Measuring and Understanding Router Imbalance in Mixture-of-Experts LLMs under DoS Stress: Attack Methodologies

+Intuitively, the TMI represents the multiplicative factor by which the straggler's workload exceeds its fair share.
 Equation (\ref{eq:tmi}) reveals two distinct regimes.
 For sparser models like DeepSeek-V3 ($k \le E_d$), the attacker can achieve the perfect bottleneck when scaling the EP size.
-For models like Mixtral-8x7B under high-degree parallelism (e.g., $|\mathcal{D}|=8 \Rightarrow E_d=1<k=2$), the selected experts are physically forced to span multiple devices.
-Hence, the bottleneck is capped at $|\mathcal{D}|/k$.
+For models like Mixtral-8x7B under high-degree parallelism (e.g., $|\mathcal{D}|=\text{EP size}=8 \Rightarrow E_d=1<k=2$), the activated experts are physically forced to span multiple devices.
+Hence, the bottleneck is capped at $|\mathcal{D}|\cdot E_d/k=4$, instead of $8$.